CoderDojo/htmlgamedev/penaltyshootout/006 Save the shoot/readme.md

 }
 ````

-Is it a point or goal
+But you can score points or goals?
 ---------

 Ok can you tell me if we have saved a point or a goal?
 Have we written the code to handle this?
 I don't think so